-According to an interview with Christian Bale, one of the main reasons why he took the role was because of a fight scene between Walter Wade and Shaft on an airport runway.
-The scene was filmed but was cut to make room for more scenes with Jeffrey Wright who scored highly with preview audiences.
+According to an interview with Christian Bale, one of the main reasons why he took the role, was because of a fight scene between Walter Wade and Shaft on an airport runway.
+The scene was filmed, but cut to make room for more scenes with Jeffrey Wright, who scored highly with preview audiences.

-Contrary to common thought, this film serves as a sequel to, not a remake of, the film Shaft (1971), since the Shaft of those films appears, once again played by Richard Roundtree, and the main character of this film is presented as his nephew.
-Therefore, this serves as one of the few sequels with the same title as the first film in the series.
+Contrary to common thought, this film serves as a sequel to, not a remake of, the film Shaft (1971), since the Shaft of those films appears, once again played by Richard Roundtree, and the main character of this film, is presented as his nephew.
+Therefore, this serves as one of the few sequels with the same title as the first film in the franchise.